-We do not consider companies' CDP responses to be accessible public documentation, on the grounds that the information is only available either behind a paywall, or behind a registrationwall with significant limitations.
-Even in the case that companies publish the responses to their websites, we still do not consider these documents to be accessible public documentation given the technical nature of CDP response documents and their limited accessibility for a non-expert audience.
-It is not transparent practice if specific information that is fundamental for an understanding of the meaning or integrity of a company's climate strategy can only be found in those documents.
+We do not consider companies' CDP responses to be accessible public documentation, on the grounds that the information is only available behind a paywall.
+Even in the case that companies publish the responses on their websites, we still do not consider these documents to be accessible public documentation given the technical nature of CDP response documents and their limited accessibility for a non-expert audience.
+It is not a transparent practice if specific information that is fundamental for an understanding of the meaning or integrity of a company's climate strategy can only be found in those documents.